Article

 Source: openai.com

 • Multi-purpose.
-From text generation to question answering and building user personas, there are many ways how UX researchers can utilize ChatGPT.
+From text generation to question answering and building user personas, there are many ways how UX researchers can utilize ChatGPT, including analyzing qualitative and quantitative data to generate actionable insights that inform design decisions.

 • Cost-effectiveness.
 Lastly, ChatGPT is not only fast and accurate, but comes at no cost, letting you optimize the budget for UX research.